kunkoala/portofolio-azhar/README.md

-Hi there!
-This is a starter project for fastapi and nextjs, which I will try to create.
+A personal portofolio website project that showcases my ability to do a fullstack project, leveraging state-of-the-art technologies such as Next.js and FastAPI.

 ## Getting Started

-First, run the development server:
+First, run the development server for the front-end inside the front-end directory:

 ```bash
 npm run dev